harstack/user-login-notification/README.md

 It's GitHub, contributions are always welcome.
 If you find any issues or have suggestions, please open an issue or submit a pull request.
 You can help maintain this repository through your contributions.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/harstack/user-login-notification/blob/main/LICENSE) file for details.
+This project is licensed under the Apache License (Version 2.0, January 2004) License - see the [LICENSE](https://github.com/harstack/user-login-notification/blob/main/LICENSE) file for details.